Netcracker/KubeMarine/documentation/Troubleshooting.md

 I0402 10:52:00.883519 8 graph_builder.go:272] garbage controller monitor not yet synced
 ```

 **Root Cause**: The problem may be related to etcd I/O performance and lack of CPU resources for kubeapi (kubernetes API uses a lot of CPU resources) and etcd.
-The CPU resource saturation affects master API and etcd cluster and it also affects the garbage collector of the master controller manager tasks due to sync failure.
+The CPU resource saturation affects control-plane API and etcd cluster and it also affects the garbage collector of the control-plane controller manager tasks due to sync failure.

-**Solution**: Increase resources for master nodes to match the load on the kube-api or reduce the load on the kube-api.
+**Solution**: Increase resources for control-plane nodes to match the load on the kube-api or reduce the load on the kube-api.

 ## etcdctl compaction and defragmentation